mohitraipr/test_kotty_track/README.md

   paid_sunday_allowance INT NOT NULL DEFAULT 0,
   date_of_joining DATE NOT NULL, is_active BOOLEAN NOT NULL DEFAULT TRUE,
+  UNIQUE KEY uniq_supervisor_punch (supervisor_id, punching_id),
   FOREIGN KEY (supervisor_id) REFERENCES users(id)
 );
 ```

+Each supervisor must assign unique punching IDs to their employees.
+This ensures attendance uploads do not accidentally match workers from other departments.

 Each supervisor can add, view and activate/deactivate only the employees that belong to them.